Kunika0418/DSA-TrackEase/README.md

 ## Description

-It isa DSA Tracker, which is a comprehensive collection of 450 popular DSA questions designed to improve problem solving skills.
-The project focuses on providing a user-friendly interface with features to help users organize their DSA journey and track their progress.
+DSA Tracker is a user-friendly platform designed to help you tackle 450 essential Data Structures and Algorithms (DSA) questions.
+It offers a clean interface for organizing your study, tracking your progress with a built-in counter, and staying motivated.

+Key Features:
+Progress Tracker: Monitor how many questions you've completed.
+Bookmarking: Quickly save and revisit important problems.
+Direct Links: Access coding platform questions with a single click.
+Night Mode: Switch to a comfortable night mode for late study sessions.

 ## Technologies Used